 Originally established as Coffee Pot Elementary in 1927, North Shore Elementary and has been proudly serving students for nearly 100 years.
 With small class sizes, a great faculty and staff and active community involvement, North Shore Elementary continues to shine.
 We encourage all parents to see what North Shore has to offer its community and your family by scheduling a school tour today.

 Tours are given by Ms. Gervais, and scheduled as needed.
 Please email Ms. Gervais or call 727-893-2181 and ask for her by name.

 The PTA’s vision is to foster a fully inclusive school community where students are thriving, teachers are supported, families are engaged, and all voices are welcome.
 Attending a PTA meeting, which take place every other month, is an easy way to get connected to the school community.
-Additionally, there are a number of committee to get involved in including Fall Festival, Turkey Trot, Garden, and Families Socials to name a few.
+Additionally, there are a number of committees to get involved in including Fall Festival, Turkey Trot, Garden, and Family Socials to name a few.

 In the coming year the PTA is looking to help support teachers and encourage participation in continuing education programs, provide scholarships and free opportunities for after school enrichments, as well as provide on-going program support for school-wide events like the One School One Book, Knight Readers, grade level field trips, and Bully Prevention.